polar-app/polar-app/_docs/cloud-sync.md

 ## Pricing

 Right now cloud sync is free for all users.
-We plan on making Polar cloud sync free for 95% users and the remaining 5% have the added 1benefit of supporting Polar with their monthly subscription fee.
+We plan on making Polar cloud sync free for 95% users and the remaining 5% have the added benefit of supporting Polar with their monthly subscription fee.

 We expect cloud sync to cost $7.99 per month for users with the largest document